AaltoSciComp/scicomp-docs/aalto/zulip.rst

 * **Different streams and topics**, to narrow down to a specific stream or topic.

-**All messages** is good to manage a flood of information (see what's new, click on relevant stuff, ignore all the rest). **Recemt topics**is better when you are caught up and want to make sure you don't miss anything. **Topics and streams** is good for catching up on something you don't remember.
+**Recent topics** is good to manage a flood of information (see what's new, click on relevant stuff, ignore all the rest). **All messages** is better when you are caught up and want to make sure you don't miss anything. **Single topics and streams** is good for catching up on something you don't remember.

-What many of us do is to first look at **Recent topics** after we come back after a break, see anything important, then scroll to the bottom of **All topics** to monitor new things.
-If we see something we missed, we click on the topic to narrow to it and catch up.

 Of course, everyone has their own ways and workflows so you should experiment what works best and which views are useful for you.